tamc/tom.counsell.org/public/index.markdown

 News
 ----

+1. A bit of fun for my daughter's birthday party&mdash;[How loud does a dinosaur roar?](/programming/how-loud-does-a-dinosaur-roar) (only works in [Chrome](http://chrome.google.com) browsers)
 1. I've updated my units calculator to be a [single page web app](http://tamc.github.io/how-much-is)
 1. With my team's help, India have [launched their version of a 2050 calculator](http://indiaenergy.gov.in).
 They have done a great job with their documentation.
 I blogged about it at [DECC](http://blog.decc.gov.uk/2014/03/04/not-how-they-do-it-on-yes-minister/)
 1. My team won a second [Civil Service Award](http://my.civilservice.gov.uk/reform/civil-service-awards-2013/) for Analysis and Use of Evidence, joint with the Foreign Office.
 Well done guys.